soluble-io/soluble-mediatools/docs/video-thumb-service.md

 hero: Video thumb service
 path: blob/master/src
-source: Video/ThumbService.php
+source: Video/VideoThumbGenerator.php

 ### Overview

-The ==Video\ThumbService== acts as a wrapper over ffmpeg and deal with video thumbnail creation.
+The ==Video\VideoThumbGenerator== acts as a wrapper over ffmpeg and deal with video thumbnail creation.
 It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html) component, exposes an immutable api for thumbnailing parameters and attempt to make debugging easier with clean exceptions.
 You can also inject any psr-3 compatible logger if you don't want